Yori1999/cdktf-infra-uniovi/API.md

 - *Type:* string

+The ID for the instance, which will be normalized to ensure it is valid for AWS resources.

 ---

 ###### `stackType`<sup>Required</sup> <a name="stackType" id="cdktf-infra-uniovi.AwsDeployStrategy.deployWebStack.parameter.stackType"></a>

 - *Type:* <a href="#cdktf-infra-uniovi.StackType">StackType</a>

+The type of stack to deploy, which can be either a basic web stack or a hardened web stack.

 ---

 ###### `props`<sup>Required</sup> <a name="props" id="cdktf-infra-uniovi.AwsDeployStrategy.deployWebStack.parameter.props"></a>

 - *Type:* <a href="#cdktf-infra-uniovi.BaseWebStackProps">BaseWebStackProps</a>

+An object containing the properties for the web stack.

+At this point it should include AWS-specific properties.

 ---